KxSystems/docs/docs/ref/accumulators.md

 42
 ```

-The iterable is not evaluated.
+The value is not evaluated.

 ```q
 q)`foo+/mt